 04 of 10

-This exotic-looking flower comes in many colors like blue, white, yellow and pink, and spreads quickly in the right spot.
+This exotic-looking flower comes in many colors like blue, white, yellow and pink, and spreads quickly when in the right spot.
 Growing 9-36”, it prefers full sun or part shade, moist soil, and blooms in spring.Continue to 5 of 10 below.

 05 of 10